bttscut/pysproto/README.md

 # pysproto
-python binding for cloudwu's sprotos
+python binding for cloudwu‘s sproto with rpc support

 make it one python egg<br>
 installation: